psycopg/psycopg/docs/advanced/pipeline.rst

 execution order, using `~Cursor.nextset()`.

 .. warning::
-    Certanin features are not available in pipeline mode, including:
+    Certain features are not available in pipeline mode, including:

     - COPY is not supported in pipeline mode by PostgreSQL.
     - `Cursor.stream()` doesn't make sense in pipeline mode (its job is the